clintre/solseek/README.md

 Solseek is a simple terminal user interface that allows you to browse, search, and manage packages and drivers for Solus and Flatpak.
 Packages can be installed, reinstalled, updated, verified, and removed through the interface.
 It is built around the native tools ( bash, eopkg, flatpak, etc.) to avoid complications.

+Note: GitHub is the primary repo for Solseek at this time.
+Codeberg is a mirror.
+This may change in the near future.

 📽️ [Click here](https://youtu.be/MT7w6rZLmt0) or image below to see a short demo video.

 [![See it in Action](https://raw.githubusercontent.com/clintre/solseek/main/demo/demo_thumb.png)](https://youtu.be/MT7w6rZLmt0)